tomsquest/tomsquest.github.io/_posts/2011-05-13-better-autocompletes-with-fuzzy-matching.md

 The application uses the following pieces of code :

 - A Sinatra application
-- JQuery UI for the Autocomplete
+- JQuery UI for Autocomplete
 - The "text" gem which has an implementation of the Levenshtein distance algorithm (source: <`https://github.com/threedaymonk/text/blob/master/lib/text/levenshtein.rb>)

 The source code is available on: <https://github.com/tomsquest/better-autocompletes-with-fuzzy-matching>.

 ### Frontend

-The JQuery Autocomplete widget is simple to setup.
-The source is defined to call the "countries" URL and it will send it the input like "countries?term=my_input".
+The JQuery Autocomplete widget is simple to set up.
+The source is defined to call the "countries" URL, and it will send it the input like `countries?term=my_input`.

 #### 1. Add an input